-The May 12, 2021 GSFA Executive Committee Meeting will be facilitated virtually through Zoom.
+The June 18, 2021, GSFA Board of Directors Meeting will be facilitated virtually through Zoom with limited in-person attendance.
 Members of the public can watch or listen to the meeting using one of the following methods:

 1. Join the Zoom meeting application on your computer, tablet or smartphone: